Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 !!! question "Outcomes"

-	:material-checkbox-marked:{ .checkbox-success .heart } Calculate the optimal bin edges to group the AoAs into blade bins.

-    :material-checkbox-marked:{ .checkbox-success .heart } Calculate the optimal bin edges by minimizing a quality factor, $Q$.
+	:material-checkbox-marked:{ .checkbox-success .heart } Calculate the optimal `d_theta` to group the AoAs into blade bins by minimizing a quality factor $Q$.

 	:material-checkbox-marked:{ .checkbox-success .heart } Understand that the first blade may arrive close to the OPR zero-crossing time.
-This can make the blade appear at the start *or* end of the revolution.
+This can make the blade appear either at the start *or* end of the revolution.
 We need to cater for this scenario.

 	:material-checkbox-marked:{ .checkbox-success .heart } Write a function that determines the optimal blade bins for a set of AoAs, and split the proximity probe AoA DataFrames into several individual blade DataFrames.

 ## Acknowledgements
 Thanks to <a href="https://www.linkedin.com/in/justin-s-507338116/" target="_blank">Justin Smith</a> and <a href="https://www.linkedin.com/in/alex-brocco-70218b25b/" target="_blank">Alex Brocco</a> for reviewing this chapter and providing feedback.